-Ch: All in favor of adding to the agenda the new business proposed by the Budget Committee say, "Aye".
+Ch: All in favor of allowing the new business from the Budget Committee say, "Aye".
 [Just over half respond.]

 Those opposed say, "No".
 [Less than half respond.]

 The "Ayes" have it.
 The new business is added to the agenda.

 Ch: The next business in order is to hear from the Budget Committee's support of this new business.
 The chair of the committee will please explain.